antarctica/pristine-base/MIGRATING.md

 *These steps should be completed in the order listed below*

-1. Remove the `provisioning/handlers` directory
+1. remove the `provisioning/handlers` directory
-2. Add these lines [1] to the `.gitignore` file
+2. add these lines [1] to the `.gitignore` file
-3. Remove the leading space, if present, from `README.md`
+3. remove the leading space, if present, from `README.md`
 4. remove:
     * `.rsync-filter`
     * `provisioning/app-deploy-production.yml`